TeamMsgExtractor/msg-extractor/README.rst

 Credits
 -------

-`Destiny Peterson (The Elemental of Destruction)`_ - Co-owner, principle programmer, knows more about msg files than anyone probably should.
+`Destiny Peterson`_ - Co-owner, principle programmer, knows more about msg files than anyone probably should.

 `Matthew Walker`_ - Original developer and co-owner.